An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: An application of B-NUMYC to the study of polynomial automorphisms

-By Remark \ref{PPI}, we know that partially injective maps are a subset of pseudo partial injective ones.
-By using a result of S. Cynk and K. Rusek \cite[Theorem 2.2]{Cynk} restricted to the partially injective maps states that $M_t$ has a polynomial inverse and the result follows.
+Finally, by applying the result of S. Cynk and K. Rusek \cite[Theorem 2.2]{Cynk} to the maps $N_t,$ we obtain that, for any fixed $t$ which satisfies the property of partial injectivity, the map has a polynomial inverse and the result follows.

 \end{proof}